 Typically uses a vibratory motion to advance parts from a bulk hopper.
 Parts are advanced from the hopper onto a rail (or into a groove) that orients the part and presents it to the robot.
 Bowl feeders are typically designed and built based on the part geometry and mass.
 Bowl feeders are well suited for applications where the part shape or size does not change.
 Bowl feeders are not recommended for applications where the part is expected to change.

 Conveyance is used throughout manufacturing processes to move parts from place to place.
 This includes continuous belt conveyors, indexing belt conveyors and indexing pallet conveyors.
-Our robotic systems can work with all conveyance methods.
+Our robotic assembly systems can work with all conveyance methods.

 End-effectors (or end-of-arm-tooling) are how the robot grips the parts.
 Complex and advanced assembly operations require the robot to accurately and precisely locate and grip the parts.
 Often a base actuator (often pneumatic and sometimes electric) is used to perform the open and close motion.
 Custom gripper fingers are attached to the actuator to ensure proper gripping of the parts.
 When a variety of part types and sizes are used, end-effectors can become complex.